scottishgovernment/housing/README.md

 Returns a template model tenancy JSON document.
 This will include default values for conditional terms.

-`POST /modeltenancy`
+`POST /modeltenancy?type=<PDF|WORD>`

 Returns a filled out model tenancy PDF for the model tenancy documents returned to it, or a list of validations errors of the tenancy is not valid.
+The type param can be used to specify wether to return a PDF or a WORD document (docx).
+Type will default to PDF.

 'GET /postcode/address-lookup?postcode=<postcode>'